CyberSecPriya/FILE-INTEGRITY-CHECKER/README.md

  Compares the current file hash with the saved one
  Alerts you if the file is unchanged or has been modified

- # Explaination (Python Script)

- # 1. Importing Modules

-   import hashlib

--> import : is a keyword

--> hashlib : A built-in Python module.

--> Purpose : Used to create hashes (like SHA-256 or MD5) which are unique digital fingerprints of file content.

-   import os

--> os : Another built-in module.

--> Purpose : Allows us to interact with the operating system (like checking if a file exists).

-# 2. Function to Generate Hash

-def get_file_hash(filename):

--> def: Used to define a function.

--> get_file_hash: The name of the function.

--> filename: Parameter that takes a file name (like test.txt).